 First off, someone who’s definitely eligible to register their aircraft is a United States citizen.
 If you’re a citizen, you’re eligible.
 That also works if you’re a citizen of one of the United States “possessions” or if you’re a resident alien as well.
 Sometimes people ask “can I use a trade name on my form?”
-You absolutely can.
+You absolutely can, according to the U.S Department of Transportation Federal Aviation Administration.
 You just have to type the owner’s name where it says “Name of Applicant.”
 Of course, as you might imagine, you don’t have to buy a plane by yourself.
 You can also be a member of a partnership.
 Be forewarned though: you can only be in a partnership if everyone in the partnership is a US citizen.
 A resident alien can’t be a member of the partnership.

 Corporations and Unincorporated

 Obviously, corporations can purchase airplanes in America.
 You’ve probably seen corporate jets often.
 Corporations can register for a jet if the president and 2/3rd of the Board of Directors are citizens.
 Or alternately, at least ¾ of the voting interest in the company is controlled or owned by US citizens.
 Of course, the corporation can register the jet if the corporation was organized or created under the laws of the US or any state or territory.
 That being said, so-called “unincorporated associations” can register airplanes, too.
 That would include churches, social clubs, men’s and women’s clubs, that kind of thing.
 We understand this can be a little confusing, so don’t hesitate to contact us if you have any questions.